 Times have changed and that’s a fact.
 But then, “plus ça change, plus c’est la même chose.”

-The Internet and modern technology has opened up new ways of learning an instrument and will continue to do so.
+The Internet and modern technology has opened up great new ways of learning guitar, or any other instrument, and will continue to do so.

 Online guitar lessons, such as an industry leader Jamplay, clearly provide the best balance of convenience and cost to learn to play the guitar.
 With a premium account you have the ability to ask questions, interact and gain feedback on your technique and progress.